Mansfield PA and Richmond Township in Tioga County PA |

 News Notes From Junior-Senior Class

-of being with the Seniors in the English class.
-It is inspiring to be allowed
+being with the Seniors in the English class.
+It is inspiring to be allowed to

-to walk alongside of so dignified a trio.
-When we stop to consider that
+walk alongside of so dignified a trio.
+When we stop to consider that 91 per

-91 per cent. is the average mark of the class in their subjects, we realize
+cent. is the average mark of the class in their subjects, we realize that some

 We have read many good books this year.
 Among them are those from Dickens, George Eliot and William Shakespeare.
 Considering these three authors, the class chose Shakespeare as its favorite.
 We have been reading his "Macbeth" recently, and now we are enthused by the wonderful lines of his "Julius Ceasar."
 On account of lack of time we have not read very many books in class, but have read by ourselves several books, such as, Ben Hur, Ivanhoe, Oliver Twist and Nicholas Nickelby.
 Our line of literary work has been quite extensive, but we do not forget the geometry, physics and history and the many pleas-